If you’re just visiting, there are a few things you should know.

 Study the Metro routes and stops

 Before arriving in NYC, study the routes of New York’s subways.
 Also, know where to get a metro card.
-You can find a Metro station at most stops in Manhattan.
+You can find a Metro station at most stops in Manhattan and Queens.
 Refill your card by inserting it in the machine and using either cash or card — increase the balance for future use.